Deploying Go Projects with CelerBuild Pro Using the Gin Framework Example

 - You can promote yourself (Tom) to admin and then delete the default admin user

-2.2 Create and Configure Space
+2.2 Create Space

 - Navigate to